Do Go On - 448 - The Curse of the Lottery Winner

 You'll never get below a slab of nippies.

-Oh no, I want of nippies.
+Oh, no, I want a nippies.

 He's done a lot of different roles over the last few years, hasn't he?
-Well, yeah, because he

-played one character for about 15 years.
+Well, yeah, because he played one character for about 15 years, maybe longer.

 He was great at it.
-Maybe longer.

-He looked fantastic at it.

 Nobody was better at that character.

-Sam Peterson's impression of him.
+St. Peterson's impression of him.

-but not like super classically handsome, but beautiful.
+You know, handsome but not like super classically handsome, but beautiful.

-Great, so good in so many rom-coms.
+So good in so many rom-coms.

-And then he's kind of hit his older age
+And then he's kind of hit his older age and he's playing some kooky characters.

-He's playing villains.
+He's playing villains?

-Hit the I don't give a fuck age.
+Hit the, I don't give a fuck age.

 And he's so good at it.

-Like he's in, is it The Gentleman where he's got this like fun sort of cockney accent.
+like he's in, is it the gentleman where he's got this like fun sort of cockney accent?

-He plays, he's the, he's a villain in Paddington.
+He plays, he's a villain in Paddington.

 That's great.